sansneo/dotfiles/README.md

 ```

 > [!TIP]
-Use `wsl.exe --shutdown` to shutdown WSL completely affecting all installations
+Use `wsl.exe --shutdown` to shutdown WSL completely affecting all installations.

 ### Dotfiles
 1. Get `git` and clone this repository